vagetablechicken/openmldb-compose/README.md

 docker volume ls | grep openmldb-compose | awk '{print$2}' | xargs docker volume rm
 ```

+Legacy compose files `xx-compose.yml` are not used, but you can use them to start single service.

 ## Compose

 You can do anything in deploy-node.
 In deploy-node, run hadoop or beeline, no need for conf in `$HADOOP_HOME` or `$HIVE_HOME`.

-`docker-compose2 --env-file compose.env -f hadoop-compose.yml -f hive-compose.yml -f compose.yml ps`
+`docker-compose2 ps`

 ### Hadoop

-In `hadoop-compose.yml`, use image `bde2020/hadoop...`, can't update hadoop easily.
+In HADOOP profile parts(or you can check `hadoop-compose.yml`), I use image `bde2020/hadoop...`, not offical image, can't update hadoop version easily.
 But we don't need to change it frequently.
 Hive 4.0.0 can use hadoop 3.3.6.

 Hadoop is simple, so you can access it just by url, like `hdfs://namenode:9000/`.
-So spark can access it without any hadoop config.
+Spark can access it without any hadoop config, just needs url(see `deploy-node/taskmanager.properties.template`).

 You can use `hadoop fs -fs hdfs://namenode:9000 ...` to debug on hdfs, or use help func `hdfs`.
 You can prepare all data files in `test/data`, and `bash /work/test/hdfs.sh` to upload all to `hdfs://../user/test`.

 ### Hive

-Can't use <https://github.com/apache/hive/blob/master/packaging/src/docker/docker-compose.yml> directly, need to set warehouse to hdfs path(not local path), and use postgres.
+Can't use <https://github.com/apache/hive/blob/master/packaging/src/docker/docker-compose.yml> directly, cuz we need to a public hive service.
+So I want to set warehouse to hdfs path(not local path), and use postgres.
 But hive will use `- warehouse:/opt/hive/data/warehouse` to store table, and can't read hive-site.xml in `HIVE_CUSTOM_CONF_DIR`.
 So I replace `hive-site.xml`, add `core-site.xml` and postgre jar.

-Create hive env only: `docker-compose2 --env-file compose.env -f hadoop-compose.yml -f hive-compose.yml up -d`
+Create hive env only: `COMPOSE_PROFILES=hadoop,hive docker-compose2 up -d`.

-Debug postegre: `docker exec -it postgres psql metastore_db -U hive`
+Debug postegre: `docker exec -it postgres psql metastore_db -U hive`.

-Debug hive: `docker exec -it hiveserver2 beeline -u 'jdbc:hive2://hiveserver2:10000/'`
+Debug hive: `docker exec -it hiveserver2 beeline -u 'jdbc:hive2://hiveserver2:10000/'`.

 If you use beeline, just need the url and the executable: `beeline -u jdbc:hive2://hiveserver2:10000/`.
-No extra conf is needed.
+No extra conf(hive-site.xml or else) is needed.
+Service `hiveserver2` will help us, so `hiveserver2` needs full configs.

-Spark-shell will try to use hive to be built-in catalog, if has hive dependencies, even no hive conf, see **the logic in `org.apache.spark.repl.Main.createSparkSession()`**.
+`spark-shell` will try to use hive to be built-in catalog, if has hive dependencies, even no hive conf, see **the logic in `org.apache.spark.repl.Main.createSparkSession()`**.
 In spark-shell, you can see `INFO Main: Created Spark session with Hive support` by default.

-And spark-sql can't disable hive catalog by config `spark.sql.catalogImplementation=in-memory`, it always loads hive as built-in catalog.
+And `spark-sql` can't disable hive catalog by config `spark.sql.catalogImplementation=in-memory`, it always loads hive as built-in catalog.
 Ridiculous!
-So we can't check iceberg config about session catalog. spark-sql always can read hive databases in spark_catalog.
+So we can't use `spark-sql` to check about hive.
+It will mislead us.

-Pyspark and spark-submit will use in-memory catalog by default.** But OpenMLDB TaskManager will add config `spark.sql.catalogImplementation=hive` for OpenMLDB offline job when submit job, if we have `enable.hive.support`(default is true).
+Pyspark and `spark-submit` will use in-memory catalog by default.** But OpenMLDB TaskManager will add config `spark.sql.catalogImplementation=hive` for OpenMLDB offline job when submit job, if we have `enable.hive.support`(default is true).
+So I set `enable.hive.support=false` in `deploy-node/taskmanager.properties.template`, I can set what I want in Spark `--conf` or OpenMLDB `--spark_conf`.
+More clear.

-Spark 3.2.1 use hive metastore >=2.3.9 by default.
-Generally speaking, we can read hive >= 2.3.9.
+Spark 3.2.1 use Hive metastore >=2.3.9 by default.
+Generally speaking, we can read Hive >= 2.3.9.
 So hive-4.0.0-beta-1 metastore service can be used.
+And it has iceberg depends, we can use iceberg in hive directly.

-TODO: spark > 2.3 can read/write acid hive table? <https://issues.apache.org/jira/browse/SPARK-15348>.
+TODO: spark > 2.3 can read/write acid Hive table? <https://issues.apache.org/jira/browse/SPARK-15348>.
+But as I tested, it can't read acid table.

 ### Offline test methods

-So use Pyspark or submit spark job directly.
+As I said above, `spark-shell` and `spark-job` have some disadvantages.
+Use Pyspark or submit spark job directly.
 Pyspark 3.2.1 is old, doesn't support some useful features.
+Submitting job is more complex, you need to package your code and submit it, but it's the freest way to debug.

-Pyspark sample: `python3 /work/test/pyspark.py`
+Pyspark sample: `python3 /work/test/pyspark.py`.

 Offline job way: